 A variety of activity permits are available through the HPD office to make your visits to the parks system more enjoyable.
 A FACILITY INFORMATION GUIDE and ACTIVITY RESERVATION FORM can be downloaded here.

 Primitive Camping at Riverbend

 Visitors who wish to use the class “C” primitive campground located at Riverbend, just north of the Big Oaks area, must first sign a rental agreement and pay the fee to obtain a camping permit in advance of camping through the HPD office (Monday- Friday, 8:00 AM - 4:30 PM).
 The campground offers eight designed tent camping sites with no outdoor lighting or electrical hook-ups available.
 Tent camping only is permitted with picnic tables, fire rings, pit-type latrines, trash containers and waste water drains located nearby.
 You must bring your own fire wood to burn.
 Please do not leave any remaining wood at the campground site.
 Any vehicles left overnight should park in the Big Oaks parking lot area.
 A daily rental is 12:00 PM to 12:00 PM the following day.
 Cost is $15.00 per site, per night, (8 people per camp site.)
-The cost to reserve the entire campground for camping or special events is $125.00.
+The cost to reserve the entire campground for camping or special events is $120.00.